Square63/n-attributes/README.md

 # NAttributes

-Creates a field inside a model that allows you to store arbitrary n number of attributes against a specified field
+A gem that allows you to create a field inside a model that allows you to store arbitrary n number of attributes against a specified field

 ## Installation